-This procedure is to be used for searching for, and if necessary, reporting, any student found to be missing from Kensington Park School Senior School, Kensington Park School Sixth Form or Kensington Park School Boarding on any given school day or school activity.
+This procedure is to be used for searching for, and if necessary, reporting, any student found to be missing from Kensington Park School Senior School, Kensington Park School Sixth Form or Kensington Park School Boarding House on any given school day or school activity.

 The procedure includes the requirement to record any incident, the action taken and the reasons given by the student for being missing.
-NB A child going missing from school or from home is a potential indicator of abuse or neglect.
 Staff should follow this procedure for dealing with children who go missing.
 All staff (including teaching staff and support staff, governors, and vetted volunteers where they are likely to be involved in teaching/supervision of pupils) will be made aware of this procedure during their induction and through ongoing training.

-The Head of Sixth Form, Head of Senior School or Head of Boarding will lead the Missing Student Process alongside the DSL, DSO and/or DDSL as necessary.
+The Head of Sixth Form, Head of Senior School or Head of Boarding will lead the Missing Student Process alongside the DSL/DDSL as necessary.
+This may not be the DDSL allocated to that students year group.
 The HOSF, HOSS or HOB will always apply the locally agreed procedure in acting to safeguard any child who is missing from school (created in accordance with section B3 of London Child Protection Procedures: Practice Guidance - Part 6: Children Missing Education and Appendix 8 Safeguarding Children Missing Education Processes for Schools).
-The Designated Safeguarding Lead (DSL) (or in his/her absence, a Deputy DSL) should always be informed when a pupil is found to be missing.
+The Designated Safeguarding Lead (DSL) (or in his/her absence, a DDSL) should always be informed when a pupil is found to be missing.

 In particular, the matter will be referred to other agencies, including children's social care services and/or the police, in cases where a pupil has gone missing on repeat occasions, or where a single instance of truancy or running away gives rise to concerns of abuse or neglect or other risk of harm, or where there is evidence of a crime.

 This policy details emergency actions in a case where a child is found to be missing from school or a school activity.
 It should be read in conjunction with the School's Attendance policy, which details the School's core attendance procedures and in addition, and its safeguarding and information-sharing obligations and processes to support children who are increasingly absent from education, or deemed more broadly to be 'missing education' (as defined by DfE statutory guidance, Children Missing Education) such as by no longer attending school.